 Kimberly Engber, PhD is the Dean of the Honors College.
 She received her BA in English from Kenyon College and her Ph.D. in English with a specialization in women's and gender studies at the Graduate Center of the City University of New York (CUNY).
 In addition to teaching literature and composition for several years at Hunter College CUNY in New York City, she has lectured at universities in Japan and Europe.
 She spent the 2006-2007 academic year teaching in the Department of American Studies at the University of Zagreb, Croatia with the support of a Fulbright Teaching Grant.
 Her research focuses on American women writers, particularly women travel writers, anthropologists, and writers of fictional autobiographies.
 She never passes up an opportunity to travel, and she hopes her next project will include writers who love the Adriatic Sea as much as she currently does.
 She can be reached at email@example.com.

 Kimn Gollnick, MA moved to Wichita from Iowa in January.
-She graduated from University of Iowa as a member of their Honors program and with a BA in Journalism and English Special Honors.
-She received her MA in English also from the University of Iowa in 2010.
-Her previous experience in Human resources, magazine publishing and post-secondary education are invaluable in her role as Honors Administrative Coordinator.
+She graduated from the University of Iowa as a member of Honors with a BA in Journalism and Communications, and English Literary Studies with high distinction (magna cum laude).
+She went on to earn her MA in English from the University of Iowa in 2010.
+Her previous experience in human resource management, magazine publishing, and post-secondary education are invaluable in her role as Honors Administrative Coordinator.
 She will manage day-to-day office operations and handle immediate Honors student and faculty needs.
 She can be reached at firstname.lastname@example.org.

-Stephanie Fowler is a senior in Communication Sciences and Disorders.
-She is co-president of WSU's Student Speech-Language-Hearing Association and an Emory Lindquist Scholar.
-She is currently purusing research on newborn hearing screenings with a doctoral student and faculty mentor.
-After graduation, she plans to pursue a Doctorate of Audiology.
-As an Honors Undergraduate Fellow, Stephanie wants to grow Honors enrollment and help current members consider pursuing undergraduate research.
+Stephanie Fowler graduated in May with a BA in Communication Sciences and Disorders with Honors.
+She served as co-president of WSU's Student Speech-Language-Hearing Association and as an Emory Lindquist Scholar.
+She is currently purusing research on newborn hearing screenings with a doctoral student and faculty mentor, and is making plans to pursue a Doctorate of Audiology.
+She is returning in fall 2014 to work part-time in the Honors College, working with undergraduate research.
 She can be reached at email@example.com.

 Rachel Tuck is a senior majoring in Forensic Science, Criminal Justice, and Biology.
 She is a member of WSU Rowing, SAC, and an Emory Lindquist Scholar.
 After graduation, she plans to enroll in dental school to pursue Odontology, a forensic field specializing in bite marks.
 As an Honors Undergraduate Fellow, she wants to make Honors more accessible to to students of all majors.
 She can be reached at firstname.lastname@example.org.